-Students continue to take the core subjects.
-Math starts preparing students to choose Pre-Algebra or Algebra 1 in seventh grade.
 In English, students read a variety of genres, expanding students' ability to grasp both literal and interpretive meaning.
 Often, assignments in English cross over into Social Studies.
 Students are constantly reading and talking about related events and similar periods of time.

 In Science, sixth-graders dissect a sheep's brain — a much anticipated assignment.
 Students also choose Spanish or French in sixth grade, giving them a solid foundation to continue their language study through Middle School and into their Upper School years.